schctl/mk/README.md

 ---

-### Disclaimers
+### Disclaimer

- - I am not an expert, and this project is still very early in development.
+I am not an expert, and this project is still very early in development.
 Don't use this anywhere except for testing.
- - Linux support is targeted first.

 ### License